City of Berkeley

 A. Local and Regional Food Systems

-and food processors as a first priority, when affordable, readily
+processors as a first priority, when affordable, readily available, and

 2. Purchase prepared or processed foods from nearby, small businesses

 that procure ingredients from regional organic farmers and food processors